How to make a Countdown Timer in iOS using Swift

-Today, I will show how to build a timer that count down until an event (e.g. new year’s day or release date of a video game) using the scheduledTimer of the Timer class to refresh it every second.
+Today, I will show how to build a timer that countdowns until an event (e.g. new year’s day or release date of a video game) using the scheduledTimer of the Timer class and refresh it every second.

-First, we set the current date using the calendar user use on their device.
+First, we set the current date using the calendar that user use on their device.

 We set the event time we want:

-If an event is happening at a particular time (e.g. Worldwide premiere of a video game release starts at 8:00PM GMT) we can add the time zone alongside with the date of this event.
+If an event is happening at a particular time (e.g. a tv show starts at 8:00PM GMT) we can add the time zone alongside the date of this event.